 Diving excursions & tours, snorkeling & private boat tours in Santorini

-We are a professional and family-run dive centre located in Oia, one of the most characteristic and beautiful settlements in Santorini.
-Atlantis Dive Centre is owned by Apostolos Stylianopoulos and Marta Fortes Vilaltella.
+We are a professional and family-run dive center located in Oia, one of the most characteristic and beautiful settlements in Santorini.
+Atlantis Dive Center is owned by Apostolos Stylianopoulos and Marta Fortes Vilaltella.

 With his 20 years of experience on the island, Apostolos knows Santorini very well – above and underwater.
 He is a PADI Master Instructor, the first Cousteau diving instructor in Greece, and a Speedboat captain instructor.
 Marta is a recreational diver and shares Apostolos’s passion for the sea.

 Atlantis is a member of PADI, the world wide trusted Professional Association of Diving Instructors, and scuba diving training organization.
 We are also members of SSI, Scuba Schools International and ANDI.
 This way we can offer a variety of courses, training and educational resources for divers.

 Whether you are an experienced diver or you want to try it for the first time, we offer the ideal programme or course.
 Our instructors are certified professionals and we are dedicated to making your experience safe with a friendly and enjoyable atmosphere.

 Atlantis Dive Center is one of the few Cousteau Dive Centers in the world, which highlights our commitment to protecting the environment, especially regarding our island.
 We have been trying since 2010, together with Pierre-Yves Cousteau, to establish a Marine Protected Area on the coast of Santorini.
 Many steps have already been completed, and we hope to achieve our final goal soon.